euroargodev/argopy/docs/index.rst

 Argo data python library
 ========================

-**argopy** is a python library that aims to ease Argo data access, manipulation and visualisation for standard users as well as Argo experts and operators.
+**argopy** is a python library that aims to ease :ref:`Argo` data access, manipulation and visualisation for standard users as well as Argo experts and operators.

 Documentation
 -------------